Understanding the Difference Between a General Partnership and Limited Partnerships in New Jersey

 Limited Legal Liability in a New Jersey Limited Partnership

-You may be interested in getting involved in a New Jersey business but are afraid of exposure to lawsuits, of being sued personally and having a judgment entered against you.
-Besides not getting involved at all, what are your options?
+You may be interested in getting involved in a business but are afraid of exposure to lawsuits, of being sued personally and having a judgment entered against you.
+Besides doing nothing and not getting involved at all, what are your options?
 Individuals in New Jersey who want to be a part of a business enterprise can shield and protect themselves from general legal liability by becoming a limited liability (LLP) partner in a limited liability partnership.
 A limited liability partner in a limited liability partnership is not personally liable under New Jersey law for the obligations or the liabilities of the partnership caused by the actions of other partner(s), employee(s), agent(s) or representative(s) of the limited liability partnership.
 Further, a limited partner in a limited liability partnership will generally not be a named party to a lawsuit against the limited partnership unless it is alleged that this individual is personally liable because of his or her direct participation in the business of the partnership by way of personal supervision or control.

 A limited partner in a New Jersey limited partnership is a member who does not involve himself or herself in the active running or day to day management and/or operations of the partnership, and is, therefore, not jointly and severally liable for the actions and decisions made by the general partner.
-Recently a court in our state decided that a limited partner who was a member of a NJ Limited Liability Company (LLC) and its limited partners could be sued and its member(s) sued personally by “piercing the corporate veil” of the LLC in certain situations if the limited partner dominates the partnership or uses the limited partnership shield to perpetuate a fraud or injustice.
+Recently a court in our state decided that a limited partner who was a member of a NJ Limited Liability Company (LLC) together with other limited partners could be sued personally by “piercing the company veil” of the LLC in certain situations if the limited partner(s) dominate(s) the partnership or uses the limited partnership shield to perpetuate a fraud or injustice.

 General Partnership Liability in a NJ Limited Partnership

-Although limited liability partnerships shield the limited partners from general legal liability, limited partnerships do not shield the general partners of the LLP.
+Although limited liability partnerships shield the limited partners from general legal liability, limited partnership(s) do not shield the general partner(s) of the LLP.
 There is a big difference between being a limited partner and the general partner.

 When Can a General Partner of a Limited Partnership Be Held Personally Liable?